Summer Scholars | Three-Week, Credit Program

 Business Strategy, Communication, and Leadership

 GBM 101.
-Fundamentals in Business.
+Fundamentals of Business.
 3 Credit Hours.

 This course is designed to provide a broad introduction to the various fields of business knowledge and that are essential for successful decision making in the global marketplace.
 Students will be exposed to lectures in the functional areas of business: economics, accounting, finance, and management.
 In addition to lectures and discussions about some of the core principles in these areas, the curriculum will require students to engage in hands-on activities that will help to familiarize them with the different business fields and decide if a career in business is right for them.